seniorjoinu/ic-event-hub/README.md

 ```

 This `FlipEvent` definition looks pretty normal for rust, the only interesting things are
-annotations: `#[derive(Event)]`
-and `#[topic]`.
+annotations: `#[derive(Event)]` and `#[topic]`.
 The first one is a derive macro, which will:

 1. generate an implementation for `ic_event_hub::IEvent` trait, which we need in order to serialize this event in a way
    that is optimized for topic indexing; `#[topic]` annotation is used exactly for that - to mark fields, which could be
-   used by a listener to specify what updates does it want to receive precisely
+   used by a listener to specify what updates it wants to receive precisely
 2. generate a `FlipEventFilter` struct for our `FlipEvent`, that makes it easier for listeners to use when they
    subscribe for updates.

-Precisely the macro will expand into this code:
+The macro will expand into this code:

 ```rust
 pub struct FlipEvent {